-VPS/Booklet Imagery - One image must be submitted along with the project summary final draft.
-This image should be sent as a separate file in either JPEG or TIFF format, with a minimum resolution of 300 dpi.
-The image must be representative of the project and show manipulation/processing of the data.
-It is ideal for this image not to include text, however legends and text can be included, but they must be minimal, legible, and appropriate.
+Website Image - One image must be submitted along with the project summary final draft.
+This image should be submitted on the website image template with a minimum resolution of 300 dpi.
+The image must be representative of the project and show manipulation and processing of the data.
+This image cannot include text or legends.
+This is to be an aesthetically attractive image that represents the project, creativity is encouraged.
 Follow guidelines provided on DEVELOPedia.
-This image will be used on the team's VPS page and in term project booklets.
+This image will be used on the website, on the team's VPS page, and in term project booklets.
 This image cannot be updated later in the term.